GIScience/hot-tm-critical-numbers/readme.md

 #### Supervisor

 The supervisor utility uses configuration files that tell it what programs to monitor and how to restart them when necessary.
 Configuration files are stored at `/etc/supervisor/conf.d/`.
-Here is a possible configuration file for hot-tm-critical-numbers (`hot-tm-critical-numbers.conf`).
+Here is a configuration file for hot-tm-critical-numbers (`hot-tm-critical-numbers.conf`).

 ```
 [program:hot-tm-critical-numbers]
 command=/var/www/hot-tm-critical-numbers/venv/bin/gunicorn -b 127.0.0.1:5000 -w 4 -t 300 critical_numbers:app
-directory=/var/www/hot-tm-critical-numbers/critical-numbers
+directory=/var/www/hot-tm-critical-numbers
 user=username
 autostart=true
 autorestart=true